min2ha/ukwa-site/content/target/39859/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Tracey West on Facebook (Conservative candidate for Blaenau Gwent)

 Tracey West is the Conservative candidate for Blaenau Gwent at the 2016 National Assembly Election.